StackVista/stackstate-docs/setup/agent/api-integration.md

----
-description: StackState core integration
----

-# API integration
+# API integration Agent (Legacy)

-## What is the API-Integration StackPack?
+## Overview

-The StackState API-Integration StackPack enables StackState synchronizations through the StackState API-Integration Agent.
-The API-Integration Agent allows you to run checks that connect to [Splunk](/stackpacks/integrations/splunk/splunk_stackpack.md) to collect topology, metrics and events data.
+The StackState API-Integration Agent allows you to run checks that connect to [Splunk](/stackpacks/integrations/splunk/splunk_stackpack.md) to retrieve metrics and events data.
+All other integrations with

 The StackState API-Integration Agent is open source: [View the source code on GitHub](https://github.com/StackVista/sts-agent).

 ## Installation

-To install the API-Integration StackPack, go to the StackState UI page **StackPacks** > **Integrations** > **API-Integration** and click INSTALL.

 Install the StackState API-Integration Agent by using the following sequence of steps: